smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

 .. data:: reset

    Section that defines customized behavior upon reset.
-This fragment is executed after the reset of the remaining parts of the lexical analyser.
+This fragment is executed *after* the reset of the remaining parts of the lexical analyser.
    The analyzer is referred to by ``self``.

-Quex supports the inclusion of other files or streams during analysis.
-This is done by means of a include stack handler :ref:`sec:include-stack`.
-It writes the relevant state information into a so called *memento* [#f2]_ when it dives into a file and restores its state from it when it comes back.
-The following sections allow to make additions to the memento scheme of the include handler:
+Some pattern may trigger a 'stream inclusion'.
+Inclusion means that the lexer interrupts the analysis of the current stream and continues with an 'included' stream.
+Once the analysis of the included stream terminates it continues at the position where it was interrupted in the including file.
+The storing and restoring of a lexer's state follows the 'memento pattern' :cite:`Gamma1994design`.
+Upon inclusion a memento is pushed on the inclusion stack  and upon return a memento is popped.
+The sections used to configure customized memento handling upon inclusion and return from inclusion are the following.
+Lexer's which are not user-extended do not require any customized memento handling.

 .. data:: memento

-   Extensions to the memento class that saves file local data before a sub-file (included file) is handled.
+   Mementos are stored in objects of a memento class.
+Extensions to this class may be specified in the ``memento`` section.

 .. data:: memento_pack

-   Code to be treated when the state of a lexical analyzer is stored in a memento.
+   Additional code to be executed when the state of a lexical analyzer is *stored* in a memento upon inclusion.
+The code is executed *after* the default inclusion handling is performed, right before the memento is pushed on the stack.

    Implicit Variables: